 My supervisor was fantastic during my PhD and I learnt a huge amount by working with her.
 I was also very lucky to collaborate with other researchers throughout my PhD, including researchers from other universities and staff at the Royal Surrey County Hospital in Guildford.

-Our academics are engaged in research that uses a range of nutritional and biochemical techniques to investigate problems relating to human health and safety.
-Key areas of interest include diet and cardiovascular disease, the link between nutrition and diabetes, dietary influences on key health outcomes including osteoporosis and non-alcoholic fatty liver disease (NAFLD), as well as the influence of specific nutrients such as vitamin D, selenium, iodine and zinc on health.
+Our academics are engaged in leading research that uses a range of nutritional and biochemical techniques to investigate problems relating to human health and safety.
+Key areas of interest include diet and physical activity interactions with cardiovascular disease; the link between nutrition and diabetes; dietary influences on key health outcomes including osteoporosis and non-alcoholic fatty liver disease, and the influence of specific nutrients such as vitamin D, selenium, iodine and zinc on health.

 Examples of positions achieved by our students after earning their postgraduate qualification with us: